 Before a person goes to a place, he should try to get reliable information about the climate.
 Misinformation on this subject has been one of my own greatest problems in travelling.
 People say it is very hot because it is in the tropics; what they fail to add is that at certain seasons, and often

 after sunset—particularly, I found, even in the hottest jungles, 4 a.m. in the night—it can be chilly if not downright cold, and one needs a sweater and a blanket if one is at all inclined to be a chilly person.
 Remember deserts and savannas are always really cold at night.
-In the Andes I found that in the rarified air of the heights if I sat in the sun with any wool on I began to perspire from the heat, but if I moved into the shade in a minute I was shivering from the cold.
+In the Andes I found that in the rarefied air of the heights if I sat in the sun with any wool on I began to perspire from the heat, but if I moved into the shade in a minute I was shivering from the cold.
 It is extremely difficult to be prepared for all these changes in temperature, but long experience has taught me (being sensitive to the cold) to adopt what I call the onion system—layers—so that if I am hot I can peel down to something cool, and if I am cold I can add a sweater or coat or poncho to get warm.
 Of course there are places, such as southern India, where it stays so hot that the only time we could take a shower was late at night because otherwise the water (from the “cold” tap) burned our skins!
 But this I have found is the exception, so my own principle is: if I am going to a hot country I have at least one or two wools I can add if required, and if I am going to a cold country (such as Alaska in the summer) I have at least one or two cottons to wear if it gets too hot, which it often does!
 A cardigan sweater is an excellent investment, and many are the nights I have slept in mine.

 If a person is in the habit of taking vitamins he had better take them with him, for, except in main cities, he may get none or they will be expensive.
-Such things for one’s health are rare whereas aspirin and cosmetics one can buy anywhere!
-Likewise if the traveller or pioneer requires some special medication for a heart or skin condition, asthmatic attacks, and so on, he had better take a supply with him because no matter what anyone tells him to the contrary, he may not find it available where he is going.
+Such things for ones health are rare whereas aspirin and cosmetics one can buy anywhere!
+Likewise, if the traveller or pioneer requires some special medication for a heart or skin condition, asthmatic attacks, and so on, he had better take a supply with him because no matter what anyone tells him to the contrary, he may not find it available where he is going.

 Depression